exu/go-workshops/README.md

-There is no README.md for ([code for: Debugging Delve](https://github.com/exu/go-workshops/tree/master/950-debugging-delve)) use %!s(MISSING) link to follow code examples
+There is no README.md for Debugging Delve use ([code for: Debugging Delve](https://github.com/exu/go-workshops/tree/master/950-debugging-delve)) link to follow code examples